elmital/FixMCStats/README.md

 ```
 * the fix add a custom statistic and can be deactivated in the mod config file
-** the fix is experimental and can be deactivated in the mod config file
-*** the fix use your computer configured language (or the JVM one if using arg) simply change the translation in MC will not fix the bug
+** the fix use your computer configured language (or the JVM one if using arg) simply change the translation in MC will not fix the bug
 ```

-**Custom statistics created by the mod may not be translated in your language actually only French and English are supported.**
+**Custom statistics created by the mod may not be translated in your language actually only French, English, German, Polish, Russian and Chinese Simplified are supported.**

 ### Already fixed by Mojang / No more fixed by the mod :